amitsaha/echorand.me/content/posts/fluentbit-kubernetes.md

 We specify the Elasticsearch host and port via the `FLUENT_ELASTICSEARCH_HOST` and `FLUENT_ELASTICSEARCH_PORT` environment variables.
 These are referred to in the fluent bit output configuration (discussed later on).
+If you are using an existing Elasticsearch cluster, this is where you would specify the DNS for it.

 **Volume mounts**